Stan Reents, PharmD

 To determine which category you are, moisten the bottom of your bare foot with water and then step on a flattened brown paper grocery bag.
 This will produce a silhouette of your foot.
 If you see almost all of the sole of your foot (ie., from the ball of the foot to the heel and from the inside to the outside), you have a relatively flat foot (overpronator).

 If, however, the imprint made by the ball of your foot and your heel appear as two separate tear-drop shapes, then you have a high arch (supinator).
-If you see about half of your arch in the imprint, then you are neutral.
-The September 2004 issue of Runner’s World magazine has pictures of these 3 types.
+If you see only the outer half of your arch in the imprint, then you are neutral.

 HOW THE FOOT MOVES